 «#».5.5 As applicable, «Customer Name» shall be responsible for all other transmission service costs for the delivery of the Market Exchange including, but not limited to: distribution and low-voltage charges, redispatch, congestion management costs, system and facility study costs associated with adding the Committed Power Purchase Amounts, direct assigned system upgrades.

 «#».5.6 Unless otherwise agreed within this Exhibit D or between the Parties outside of this Agreement, «Customer Name» shall be responsible for managing the scheduling arrangements of any Market Exchanges consistent with Exhibit F.

+«#».5.7 For purposes of Environmental Attribute accounting described in Exhibit H, BPA intends that any Market Exchange under this section «#» will have no impact on BPA’s or «Customer Name»’s emissions. «Customer Name» shall retain all Environmental Attributes of its Committed Power Purchase Amounts used in a Market Exchange.
+However, if a state or other jurisdictional program does not allow for such accounting, then «Customer Name» shall ensure that the underlying physical resources of the Committed Power Purchase Amount used in a Market Exchange has an emissions factor that is no higher than BPA’s asset-controlling supplier emissions factor for the applicable year.

 END LOAD FOLLOWING template.